telerik/ajax-docs/api/server/Telerik.Web.UI/MultiDayViewSettings.md

 For additional information, please read this
             MSDN article.

-###  HeaderDateFormat `String`
+###  DayEndTime `TimeSpan`

-Gets or sets the header date format.
+Gets or sets the time used to denote the end of the day.

 ###  DayStartTime `TimeSpan`

 Gets or sets the time used to denote the start of the day.

-###  DayEndTime `TimeSpan`
+###  EnableExactTimeRendering `Boolean`

-Gets or sets the time used to denote the end of the day.
+Gets or sets a value indicating whether the appointment start and end time should be rendered exactly.

-###  WorkDayStartTime `TimeSpan`
+###  GroupBy `String`

-Gets or sets the time used to denote the start of the work day.
+Gets or sets the resource to group by.

+###  GroupingDirection `GroupingDirection`

+Gets or sets the resource grouping direction.

+###  HeaderDateFormat `String`

+Gets or sets the mult-day header date format string.

 #### Remarks
-The effect from this property is only visual.
+For additional information, please read this
+            MSDN article.

-###  WorkDayEndTime `TimeSpan`
+###  HeaderDateFormat `String`

-Gets or sets the time used to denote the end of the work day.
+Gets or sets the week header date format string.

 #### Remarks
-The effect from this property is only visual.
+For additional information, please read this
+            MSDN article.

+###  HeaderDateFormat `String`

+Gets or sets the header date format.

-###  ShowHoursColumn `Boolean`
+###  NumberOfDays `Int32`

-Gets or sets a value indicating whether to render the hours column in day and week view.
+Gets or sets the number of visible days in multi-day view.

-###  ShowHiddenAppointmentsIndicator `Boolean`
+###  ReadOnly `Boolean`

-Gets or sets a value indicating whether to render indicator for appointments
+Gets or sets a value indicating whether the view is in read-only mode.

-            that are not visible when displaying only working hours, but will become visible when displaying the full day.
+#### Remarks
+By default the user is able to insert, edit and delete appointments.
+Use the ReadOnly to disable the editing capabilities of RadScheduler.

 ###  ShowAllDayInsertArea `Boolean`